EPCCed/APT-python4hpc/lectures/01/README.md

  - visualisation

 This is typical for usage of Python in HPC:
-- Acts as an easy-to-use bridge / glue code tying everything together
+- Acts as convenient "glue" tying different stages of workflow together
-- Calls out to other code for fast execution of performance-critical kernels
+- Calls non-Python code for fast execution of performance-critical kernels
-- Convenient for general-purpose computing as well as large variety of numerical and data-oriented functionalities available as packages

 ---